0-v-0/SCPluginAPI/README.md

 # SCPluginLoader
-A Survivalcraft mod which can load external paks and dlls
+A Survivalcraft mod which can load external resources